log-ufpb/qr/docs/src/instance-space-analysis/Matilda.md

 Matilda is an intuitive tool.
 Using the online version is recommended over downloading the code locally, as the former is much simpler.

+For the input data, follow the instructions on their [GitHub repository](https://github.com/andremun/InstanceSpace?tab=readme-ov-file#the-metadata-file).

 There is a complete tutorial available [here](https://matilda.unimelb.edu.au/matilda/matildadata/tutorials/matilda-technical-details.mp4).
 Start watching at time 33:32 if you want to use the online version.

 ## References